3rdGen-Media/CoreTransport/README.md

    queryBuffer = cursor->requestBuffer;//cursor->file.buffer;
    memcpy(queryBuffer, GET_REQUEST, queryStrLength);
    queryBuffer[queryStrLength] = '\0';  //It is critical for SSL encryption that the emessage be capped with null terminator

+   //put the connection on the cursor before sending it off to CT land _httpCursor.conn = &_httpConn;

    //send the cursor's request buffer using CTransport API CTCursorSendRequestOnQueue( &_httpCursor, _httpConn.queryCount++);